huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     <b>3.
 Fine-Tuning & Multitask Learning</b>

     Pre-training a LM on a large out-of-domain corpus $$D$$ then fine-tuning it on a small in-domain corpus $$T$$ implicitly involves the trade-off between empirical losses over $$T$$ and $$D$$.
 This trade-off is controlled by the number of fine-tuning steps $$n_{ft}$$: $$ \parallel \theta_{ft} - \theta_D  \parallel_2 \;\leqslant \lambda n_{ft} g_{max} $$ where $$\lambda$$ is maximum learning rate, $$g_{max}$$ is upper bound of update norm.
 More fine-tuning steps $$n_{ft}$$, larger possible distance between $$\theta_{ft}$$ and $$\theta_D$$ is, meaning that $$\theta_{ft}$$ could be no longer optimal for $$D$$ where $$\mathcal{L}(\theta_{ft}; D)$$ may be far from the optimum $$\mathcal{L}(\theta_{D}; D)$$.
 For this reason, fine-tuning is also considered as a regularization technique.

+- ###### [Memorization Without Overfitting: Analyzing the Training Dynamics of Large Language Models](https://arxiv.org/pdf/2205.10770.pdf) (Tirumala et al., Neurips 2022)

+    The paper presents a large-scale study of the dynamics of memorization over LM training.
+The metric *exact memorization* $$M(f)$$ of a LM $$f$$  is defined as the proportion of times the LM $$f$$ predicts the gold token for the masked token in training dataset.
+Given a threshold $$\tau$$, $$T(f, \tau)$$ is the minimal number of times (i.e. training epoches) the model $$f$$ needs to see each training sample in order to satisfy $$M(f) \geq \tau$$.

+    Some empirical findings about $$M(f)$$ and $$T(f, \tau)$$ are:
+    - Larger causal LMs memorize faster.
+Smaller masked LMs memorize quicker initially (lower $$\tau$$) and slower in the long run (larger $$\tau$$).
+    - The studied memorization occurs before overfitting $$\rightarrow$$ overfitting cannot explain why larger models memorize faster.
+    - Learning ability of large LMs are less sensitive to learning rate.
+    - Prepending a unique identifer to every traing samples leads to faster memorization.
+    - LMs memorize nouns, proper nouns, numeral values earlier than adjectives, verbs.
+    - The forgetting curve has a lower bound and this value increases as the model become bigger $$\rightarrow$$ large models forget less.

+- ###### From zero-shot to few-shot Text Classification with [SetFit](https://arxiv.org/pdf/2209.11055.pdf)

+    SetFit is a few-shot text classifier (e.g. sentiment analysis) based on [Sentence Transformer](https://arxiv.org/abs/1908.10084).
+Speaking of its performance,
+    >  With only 8 labeled examples per class on the Customer Reviews (CR) sentiment dataset, SetFit$$_{MPNET}$$ (110M parameters) is competitive with fine-tuning RoBERTa Large (355M parameters) on the full training set of 3k examples 🤯.
+(Source: https://huggingface.co/blog/setfit)

+    In zero-shot setting, we can generate some very simple samples for each classification label (e.g. 8 samples per label) to make it a few-shot learning problem.
+For example, in the sentiment analysis task, using template "This sentence is about {}", a positive sample for label "joy" can be "This sentence is about joy", for label "sadness" can be "This sentence is about sadness", etc.

+- ###### [Improving Language Models by Retrieving from Trillions of Token](https://proceedings.mlr.press/v162/borgeaud22a/borgeaud22a.pdf) (Borgeaud et al., ICML 2022)

 <b>2021</b>